-The \emph{Ramsey number} $\R(t,m)$ is the minimum integer $n$ such that an $n$-vertex graph contains either a clique $K_t$ or an independent set of size $m$.
+The \emph{Ramsey number} $\R(t,m)$ is the minimum integer $n$ such that every $n$-vertex graph contains either a clique $K_t$ or an independent set of size $m$.
 We use $\Q(t,n)$ to denote the \emph{inverse Ramsey number}, which is the minimum independence number of a $K_t$-free graph on $n$ vertices.
-In other words, $\R(t,m)=n$ implies that $\Q(t,n) = m$.
-We use the function $\Q(t,n)$ usually as follows: If an $n$-vertex graph $G_n$ satisfies $\alpha(G_n)\leq \delta \Q(t,n)$, then every vertex set of $G_n$ of size at least $cn$ spans a $K_t$, for every fixed constant $c$.
-It follows immediately that we should restrict our interests on $f(n)\geq \Q(t,n)$ if the forbidden graph is $H=K_t$: as by the definition of $\Q(t,n)$, there exists no $n$-vertex $K_t$-free graph with independence number less than $\Q(t,n)$.
+In other words, $\R(t,m)=n$ if and only if $\Q(t,n) = m$.
+We use the function $\Q(t,n)$ usually as follows: If an $n$-vertex graph $G_n$ satisfies $\alpha(G_n)=o(\Q(t,n))$, then every vertex set of $G_n$ of size at least $cn$ spans a $K_t$, for every fixed constant $c$.
+It follows immediately that we should restrict our attention to $f(n)\geq \Q(t,n)$ if the forbidden graph is $H=K_t$: as by the definition of $\Q(t,n)$, there exists no $n$-vertex $K_t$-free graph with independence number less than $\Q(t,n)$.

 In this paper, all logarithms are base $2$ and $w(n)$ is a function going to infinity arbitrarily slowly as $n\to\infty$.
 Then, $g(n)\coloneqq ne^{-\omega(n)\sqrt{\log n}}$ satisfies that $n^{1-\epsilon}\ll g(n)\ll n$ for every $\epsilon>0$.